 The most current rates are shown here.

-- How are suggested gift annuity rates established?
+How are suggested gift annuity rates calculated?

 A similar process is used to suggest rates for two-life gift annuities.
 More information about the mortality, expense, and investment return assumptions may be found in the latest version of the ACGA Rates Paper.

-- What is the focus of the ACGA conference curriculum?
+What is the focus of the ACGA conference curriculum?